qlands/FormShare/README.md

 Releases
 ------------
-The current stable release is 2.50.0 and it is available [here](https://github.com/qlands/FormShare/tree/stable-2.50.0)
+The current stable release is 3.0.0 and it is available [here](https://github.com/qlands/FormShare/tree/stable-2.50.0)

-The database signature for stable 2.50.0 is b3711f9c82a0
+The database signature for stable 3.0.0 is 6e8f0f158657

-The Docker image for stable 2.50.0 is 20260218
+The Docker image for stable 3.0.0 is 20260408

 **Never upgrade FormShare from one Docker image to another without checking the "Upgrading information" section below.**

 Installation
 ------------
-Please read the [installation guide](install_steps.md) if you want to install FormShare manually.
-However, we encourage you to use the Docker Compose file available in the docker_compose directory.
-This will help you later on in backing FormShare or move it to another server.
+Install FormShare using the Docker Compose files available in the docker_compose directory.

 The below is a common recipe for running FormShare using docker: